Dragonmasterx87/CompBio1-Tulane/docs/day2/3multi.md

 ![](../../assets/images/elbow.JPG)

 ### STEP11 Batch correction using Harmony
+This is the most important yet challenging aspect.
+Batch correction.
+If your data are not appropriately batch corrected, you could make incorrect assumptions purely due to library composition bias or sequencing type, or even treatment in this case.
+We will demonstrate this later, but for now let's run Harmony to adjust for batch, using donor and stimulation metadata as covariates in our batch correction design model.

 ```r
 #Run Harmony batch correction with library and tissue source covariates
 pbmc <- RunHarmony(pbmc,